Translations

 Introduction

-This is M. Fearghail, your factual news reporter, live, in my home office studio.
+This is M. Fearghail, your factual news reporter, live in my home office studio.
 This news desk is delivering you breaking news.
-The time, at the typing of this sentence, is 3:32 PM.
+The time at the typing of this sentence is 3:32 PM.
 The date is Friday, January 12, 2024.

 The breaking news, even as I write, is about the wind advisory that has become fake news.
-Area school systems closed today, as a result of the fake news.
-Mrs. Appalachian Irishman is enjoying her “fake weather news” day off work.
+Area school systems closed today as a result of the fake news.
+Mrs. Appalachian Irishman is enjoying her “fake weather news” day off from work.
 Her county public school employer is one of several school systems that is closed.

 The Fake News

-The first article is “Several East Tennessee schools closing Friday ahead of strong winds and rain,” on WBIR-TV, by Chris Salvemini, 1/11/2024.
+The first article is “Several East Tennessee schools closing Friday ahead of strong winds and rain,” WBIR-TV, by Chris Salvemini, 1/11/2024.
 The byline states, “Another strong, low-pressure system is expected to move through the Southeast on Friday and could bring damaging winds and strong storms to East Tennessee.”
 The article lists the 24 schools and school systems that closed today.
 The list includes 13 area county school systems.

-As of this date, 1/12/2023, Weather Alerts, on WBIR-TV, shows the following.
+As of this date, 1/12/2023, Weather Alerts, WBIR-TV, show the following:

 Wind Advisory until SAT 7:00 AM EST Knox County, Tennessee.
 Start: 1/12/2024 9:59:00 AM.
 End: 1/13/2024 7:00:00 AM.
 WIND ADVISORY REMAINS IN EFFECT FROM 7 AM THIS MORNING TO 7 AM EST SATURDAY.
 WHAT: South winds 20 to 35 mph with gusts up to 50 mph possible.
 WHERE: Portions of east Tennessee and southwest Virginia.
 WHEN: From 7 AM Friday to 7 AM EST Saturday.
 IMPACTS: Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
-PRECAUTIONARY/PREPAREDNESS ACTIONS: Use extra caution when driving, especially if operating a high profile vehicle.
+Tree limbs could be blown down, and a few power outages may result.
+PRECAUTIONARY/PREPAREDNESS ACTIONS: Use extra caution when driving, especially if operating a high-profile vehicle.
 Secure outdoor objects.

 Well, all that is turning out to be fake news.
 The truth is what follows next.